dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/functions/nested.md

 The function `list_sort` sorts the elements of a list either in ascending or descending order.
 In addition, it allows to provide whether `NULL` values should be moved to the beginning or to the end of the list.

-By default if no modifiers are provided, DuckDB sorts `ASC NULLS LAST`, i.e., the values are sorted in ascending order and `NULL` values are placed first.
+By default if no modifiers are provided, DataMiner sorts `ASC NULLS LAST`, i.e., the values are sorted in ascending order and `NULL` values are placed first.
 This is identical to the default sort order of SQLite.
 The default sort order can be changed using [`PRAGMA` statements](../../configuration/pragmas#default-ordering-for-nulls).

 `list_sort` leaves it open to the user whether they want to use the default sort order or a custom order. `list_sort` takes up to two additional optional parameters.
 The second parameter provides the sort order and can be either `ASC` or `DESC`.
 The third parameter provides the `NULL` sort order and can be either `NULLS FIRST` or `NULLS LAST`.